Leon Hess: Personal life and death

-Hess died at Lenox Hill Hospital on May 7, 1999, from a "blood disease".
+In April 1999, he broke his hip and was admitted to Lenox Hill Hospital.
+While still at the hospital, he died on May 7, 1999, from a "blood disease".

+In the will of Hess, he stated that the team would be sold and that his executors would hire Goldman, Sachs & Co to manage the Jets' sale, stating, "It is my intent that my interests in the Jets be disposed of unaffected by any desire of family members to participate in the club's future ownership."

 Legacy

 In 2011, Hess was inducted into the New Jersey Hall of Fame.
 In 2014, the New York Jets selected Hess, along with former wide receiver Wayne Chrebet, to be the year's inductees into its Ring of Honor.